 - Qualifications for Gaither Junior Fellows may vary by program.
 Please review the campus nomination application materials for program requirements and more details on what each program is looking for.

 Davidson Gaither Fellow candidates must apply first through the campus nomination application process during the fall semester.
-Davidson will select up to two nominees for the Gaither program; nominees will coordinate with Davidson’s designated nominating official to submit final application materials to the Gaither Junior Fellows program.
+Davidson will select two to three nominees for the Gaither program; nominees will coordinate with Davidson’s designated nominating official to submit final application materials to the Gaither Junior Fellows program.
 The Gaither Junior Fellows program will not consider direct applications.

 The campus nomination application process and resources are available in the Gaither Fellowships Toolkit article (Handshake login required).
-Interested candidates are strongly encouraged to contact Davidson’s nominating official, Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, as soon as possible to discuss their candidacy.
+Interested candidates are strongly encouraged to contact Davidson’s nominating official, Gaylena Merritt, Director of Fellowships, as soon as possible to discuss their candidacy.

 Davidson Gaither Junior Fellows